 CBA8: 8th conference on community-based adaptation to climate change

-The conference concluded with the launch of the Kathmandu Declaration on Financing Local Adaptation, which saw delegates call for a radical shift in flows of finance to ensure the most vulnerable communities can adapt to climate change.
+The final day of CBA10 saw the launch of the Kathmandu Declaration on Financing Local Adaptation, which calls for a radical shift in flows of finance to ensure the most vulnerable communities can adapt to climate change.

 - View a gallery of photos from CBA8 on Flickr

 - Watch a playlist of video daily updates with IIED senior fellow Saleemul Huq